lukso-network/lsp-smart-contracts/CONTRIBUTING.md

 &nbsp;
 ## How to deploy on L14 with Hardhat?

-&nbsp;

-1. write a private key for an address you control in the hardhat.config.ts file.
+1. write a private key for an address you control in the `hardhat.config.ts` file.

 ```ts
     // public L14 test network